Our Childcare Journey

 2000

-Cherry.bytes: used wisely and innovatively in education, technology has the potential to open up a whole new world of learning opportunities.
-Cherry.bytes is unique to Kindercare – a program we researched, piloted and introduced, as another tool to extend Kindercare’s early childhood curriculum and support the development of your child’s full potential.
-Working primarily on iPads, as well as opportunities to use other technology, weekly sessions incorporate interactive and creative activities to extend and enhance the classroom focus.
+Cherry.bytes was unique to Kindercare—a program we researched, piloted, and introduced as another tool to extend Kindercare’s early childhood curriculum and support the development of children’s full potential.
+Used wisely and innovatively in education, we saw technology having the potential to open up a whole new world of learning opportunities!
+Working primarily on iPads, as well as opportunities to use other technology, weekly sessions incorporated interactive and creative activities to extend and enhance the classroom focus.

 2003

-With the growth of Kindercare, more space was needed for the Support Team, as well as facilities for staff to connect, and to participate in professional development. -
+With the growth of Kindercare, and a total of 19 centres now, workspace was needed for the Support Team, as well as facilities for our teams to connect, and to participate in professional development and training days.

 2004